Boris the Japanese Akita poisoned by killer slug pellets containing metaldehyde

 Even small amounts can cause significant poisoning and severe signs, including incoordination, tremors and convulsions, can occur within an hour.

 Dogs or cats who have eaten the pellets should be seen by a vet urgently as only rapid treatment can save their life.

 One dog who tragically did not survive ingesting slug and snail pellets was Japanese Akita Boris.
 He died within hours of coming across the pellets during a walk in the park.

-His owner, Jackie Denning, of St Helens, Merseyside, told the St Helens Star: “Boris suffered a terrible end and we had to witness it.
+His owner, Jackie Denning, of St Helens, Merseyside, said: “Boris suffered a terrible end and we had to witness it.
 I wouldn’t want any other dog to go through what he did.”